 Gekko has been used for serious real-world purposes for quite a few years now.

-- Since 2009, Gekko is being used by the Danish Energy Agency (www.ens.dk) and the Technical University of Denmark (www.dtu.dk) for forcasting the future Danish energy consumption with the EMMA energy model (about 2000 equations).
+- Since 2009, Gekko has been used by the Danish Energy Agency (www.ens.dk) and the Technical University of Denmark (www.dtu.dk) for forcasting the future Danish energy consumption with the EMMA energy model (about 2000 equations).
 The EMMA project has been discontinued.

 - Since 2010, Gekko is being used by the Danish Ministry of Finance (www.fm.dk) and the Danish Ministry for Economic Affairs and the Interior (www.oim.dk) for their short-, medium- and long-run economic forecasts on the macroeconomic model ADAM (about 4000 equations).